Photo by Donald Lindsey (September 2015)

 12 September 2016

-I relish your fall arrival, feasting nectar from my zinnias, your darting courtship dance alongside hummingbirds and bees, my friend.
-A malaise has invaded my senses since you departed my garden: you were alone, with no companions, and I had no milkweed for you, my friend.
-16 September 2016 You vanished two days ago and I have not seen your friends.
+Only one appeared (summer of 2016) But I relish your fall arrival, feasting nectar from my zinnias, your darting courtship dance alongside hummingbirds and bees.
+But it was only you.
+A malaise invaded my memories, Since my garden was full of your friends, But you were alone, no companions, and I had no milkweed for you, And then you vanished.
+Your friends have not come, And my Owosso garden has not been the same and I have not seen your friends.
 Owosso is not the same without you, and I wonder if I will ever see you again, my friend.
 Have you fled to Central Mexico or have you perished?
 I promise I will plant milkweed this spring and I will nurture it, my friend.
 17 September 2016 Last spring you were hit hard by rain and sleet and snow in your wintering trees, and yet, you are resilient, my friend.
 Generations of Danause Plexippus have weathered the centuries, so I will sow seeds of enthusiasm, and milkweed, and intercede for you, my friend.